 - 1. How many member states are there in the EU? - 2.
 What are the most characteristic features of the EU? - 3.
 What rights do the citizens of the EU have? - 4.
 What are the general issues as for membership in the EU? - 5.
 What benefits can membership in European Economic Community bring? - 6.
-What programmes does the EU finance? - 7.
-Why is it estimated that the EU has the most powerful economy in the world? - 8.
-Why are there economic disparities across the European Union? - 9.
+Why is it estimated that the EU has the most powerful economy in the world? - 7.
+Why are there economic disparities across the European Union? - 8.
 What can aid trade between the member states of the EU?